 More than one SPOT camera can be operated from a single computer, provided adequate hardware and FireWire ports are available.
-Any combination of SPOT Enhanced, RT, and/or Insight cameras can be used.
+Any combination of SPOT cameras can be used.

-FireWire Insight cameras are FireWire plug and play.
+Some SPOT cameras are FireWire plug and play.
 Other SPOT cameras utilize a PCI interface and have a different installation procedure.
-Please refer to the installation procedures in their appropriate user documentation.
+Please refer to the installation procedures in the appropriate user documentation.